speakeasy-api/openapi-reference-documentation/README.md

       clientCredentials: ...
       implicit: ...
       password: ...
-      x-...: ...
     ```
     Flows is an object containing four possible authentication flows.
 At least one must be present.
 You may use any combination of the flows.
 Extension fields are allowed.
-  - Below are the fields that are required for each type of flow:
+  - Below are the fields comprising a flow object:
     Name | Applies to | Description | Required
     ---|---|---|---
     `scopes` | All flows | The available scopes for the OAuth2 security scheme.
 A map between the scope name and a short description for it.
 The map may be empty. | :heavy_check_mark: